Welcome to UNICEF USA!

 In this holy month of Ramadan, we are reminded of our responsibility and power to do good.
 Your generous contribution will help UNICEF reach vulnerable children with the supplies and services they desperately need to survive and thrive.
 Please donate.

-Top photo: Ten-year-old Abdulkarim participates in psychosocial support activities at the Child-Friendly Space set up by UNICEF at the Karantina public garden in Beirut, Lebanon on September 1, 2020. © UNICEF/UNI366050/Choufany
+Top photo: Ten-year-old Abdulkarim participates in psychosocial support activities at the Child-Friendly Space (CFS) set up by UNICEF at the Karantina public garden in Beirut, Lebanon on September 1, 2020.
+The CFS was set up to provide children traumatized by the Beirut port explosions with a place they could go to escape the upheaval in their community and just be kids for a while. © UNICEF/UNI366050/Choufany